gustavo-depaula/gustavo-depaula.github.io/content/wiki/GARD/Synthetic Runway Image Dataset.md

 ## Pipeline

 The pipeline is implemented through four Jupyter notebooks, one for each module.
-Additionally, a tool to help in filtering images is implemented in a standalone Python Script.
 ### Template image selection module

 The template image selection module contains an adapter function that reads images from the public LARD dataset [@ducoffe_lard_2023], generate JSON label files, and puts the image-label files pairs into the output directory.
 The LARD dataset is composed of several different folders containing both synthetic and real images.
 It has two real images folders: *Nominal cases* and *Edge cases*, the latter being composed of images with poor runway visibility.